 Scholars rely on digital tools to search for publications relevant to their areas of research and teaching.
-Yet most search tools are based on principles of keyword or concept matching, ranking results by popularity and similarity.
+Yet most search tools are based on principles of keyword or concept matching that rank results by popularity and similarity.
 Such tools can reflect biases and inequalities, reproducing patterns of exclusion and marginalization.
-What might it look like to build a search tool that instead privileged values of epistemological pluralism and critique?
+What might search look like if it instead privileged values of epistemological pluralism and critique?